Highlander

 Tessa - Historical.

-RR - Thank you. [looks around] Let me see if I can find a place to put it here . . .
-Ah, I'll just, uh, move this thing out of the way here . . . [sets bust down and reaches for one of the Tessa's sculptures on a stand]
+RR - Thank you. [looks around] Let me see if I can find a place to put it here...
+Ah, I'll just, uh, move this thing out of the way here... [sets bust down & reaches for one of Tessa's sculptures on a stand]

-Tessa - [rushes to stop him] Oh, why don't we leave everything where it is.
+Tessa - [rushes to stop him] Oh, why don't you leave everything where it is.
 Just for a while.

 RR - Oh.
 Okay.
 You want to live with it for a while.
 I get it.
 Get a feel for the room.
 It's okay.
 I understand.